JoshMermel/Juggle-Transition/README.md

 for starting it on the right.
 The transitions are suitable to be animated by jugglinglab.

+## Usage

+Juggle-Transition can be run with

+    python transition.py

 To use it, you will need ply, a lex-yacc package for python.  http://www.dabeaz.com/ply/ply.html

+On first run it will need to generate parsing tables.
+This should take at most a few seconds.

 Juggle-Transition supports the following siteswap features:
  - async sequences